 Why couldn’t someone have asked me five years ago when I actually had time and wasn’t living in survival mode?
 Back then I had no children, but I loved being surrounded by them.
 I could go home and enjoy solitude.
 I went to bed when I wanted, woke up when my alarm clock went off, and I didn’t even need coffee.

 Nowadays, I can’t even go to the bathroom by myself.
-I go to church to remember the days of worshipping God before I had children.
+I go to church to remember the days of worshiping God before I had children.
 The days when I could have a quiet time that wasn’t interrupted every three minutes by some who needed mama, or when I didn’t have to try and do it at 5 am next to a pile of unfolded laundry because that it is the only time of day that no one else was up.

 I know that many churches are in dire need of volunteers, but consider this.
 Some of the most desperate people who need a touch from God the most are the women sitting right next to us — the moms of young children.